HEALING (& DELICIOUS!) BONE BROTH

 2 stalks of celery, cut in half

-1-2 tablespoons apple cider vinegar (optional, but good because it helps pull the nutrients from the bones)
+1-2 tablespoons apple cider vinegar (to help pull the nutrients from the bones)

 5-8 stems of parsley, dill, thyme or whatever else you like (optional)